radhikasrinivasan8/cmpe202-pentagon/Team_wiki.md

 * The team has delivered a part of the functionality of the game.

 2. What is the team going to do next week?
-* The team is going to work integrating the design patterns implemented by each team memeber.
+* The team is going to work on the presentation and sprint reports.
-* The team is going to work on integrating the code together and try refacotoring where ever necessary.
+* The team will complete the UML diagrams

 3. What are the current blockers/challenges the team is facing?